hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 1. The open method has the following modes:

   | ‘r’ – Python read file.
-Read mode which is used when the file is only being read
+Read mode is used when the file is only being read
   | ‘w’ – Python write file.
-Write mode which is used to edit and write new information to the file (any existing files with the same name will be erased when this mode is activated)
+Write mode is used to edit and write new information to the file (any existing files with the same name will be erased when this mode is activated)
   | ‘a’ – Python append file.
-Append mode, which is used to add new data to the end of the file; that is new information is automatically amended to the end
+Append mode is used to add new data to the end of the file; that is new information is automatically amended to the end
-  | ‘r+’ – Special read and write mode, which is used to handle both actions when working with a file
+  | ‘r+’ – Special read and write mode is used to handle both actions when working with a file